Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-26-JavaScript_Node.js.markdown

 **Callbacks on the server indicate when to respond to the server**

-1. Multiple clients may take a series of requests to the server
+1. Multiple clients may take a series of requests to the server.
 2. As requests are received by the server, they are processed asynchronously.
 3. The server takes time to process each individual request.
 A callback may signal when a response is ready.
 4. Responses may not be returned in the order requests are received.